Why come from treatment

 Avoid imposing an ideal on your body – holding yourself into what you think of as a ‘proper’posture.
 The sessions are designed to bring you toward a better balance without effort.
 Pinning your shoulders back or tucking your tail under to where you think it ‘should’ be will only get in the way.
 Your body has its own wisdom - allow it to unwind toward its own natural length and balance.
 In the end, this may conform to some plumb line or grid, but it very well may not.
 To thine own self be true.

-Your KMI practitioner may give you exercises or awareness designed to help overcome old habits between sessions and bring in the new, but this awareness should be tried on gently and frequently, not imposed or held for long periods of time.
+Your practitioner may give you exercises or awareness designed to help overcome old habits between sessions and bring in the new, but this awareness should be tried on gently and frequently, not imposed or held for long periods of time.
 Holding someone’s (even your own) idea of ‘good’ posture will only substitute a new set of strains for the old ones you left behind.

 Many times, the most helpful thing that the client can do is to notice when old patterns of holding are creeping back in and drop them.
 Noticing them as they reassert themselves is easier after they have been released in the sessions, but they do have a way of creeping back in.
 Your job as a client is to notice these holding patterns and just let them go, as often as necessary.
 After a period of watching the tendency come and go, it will simply relent and the new position will be your ‘natural’ place.
 Remaining gently sensitive to what your body is doing is your chief responsibility in this process.